 Serotonin is 1 out of 7 total identified neurotransmitters.
-The other chemical messengers are dopamine, norepinephrine, histamine, gamma-aminobutyric acid (or GABA), glutamate, and acetylcholine.
+The other chemical messengers are dopamine, norepinephrine, histamine, gamma-aminobutyric acid (GABA), glutamate, and acetylcholine.
 Each one has a unique and important function in our brain and body.
 Serotonin in particular helps regulate your mood, social behavior, appetite, digestion, sleep, memory, and sexual function.
 This is why serotonin is selected.

 The idea behind SSRIs is that if more Serotonin is made available in your system, then your mood will improve due to more transmission-ability of messages between nerve cells.
-Regarding depression and anxiety treatment, the idea is that messages that regulate mood and social behaviour will have a higher likelihood of being transmitted because more serotonin is available in your system.
+Regarding depression and anxiety treatment, the idea is that messages that regulate mood and social behavior will have a higher likelihood of being transmitted because more serotonin is available in your system.
 In theory, this would fight the effects of depression.
 However, in reality, SSRI antidepressants come with an extremely negative side effect profile.